tsonto/DockerSdk/DockerSdk/Home.md

 ```

 ## Docker Registries ##
 The SDK can work with public and private registries.
 (A registry is a site that hosts Docker images, such as DockerHub.)
-If you don't provide credentials for a registry, the SDK will attempt to connect anonymously.
-To access a private repositories you will need to provide credentials before starting the push/pull operation.
-This is similar to the Docker CLI's `docker login` command.
+If you don't provide
+credentials for a registry, the SDK will attempt to connect anonymously.
+For some registries that's sufficient to pull from public repositories.
+To access private repositories, however, you will need to provide credentials before starting the push/pull operation.
+This is similar to the
+Docker CLI's `docker login` command.

 For registries that authenticate by username and password, use AddBasicAuth.
 For example, to authenticate with DockerHub you would use: